 The increasing prevalence of NCDs is a significant health concern in Kenya.
 NCDs account for 27 percent of deaths among people between ages 30 and 70.3,4 More than 50 percent of inpatient admissions and 40 percent hospital deaths result from these diseases.5 In Kenya, medicines are purchased by either public, private non-profit, and private for-profit health facilities, where patients then obtain them.
 Patients at private for-profit facilities generally pay medicine costs out-of-pocket, while at public and non-profit facilities they may pay the full price or a partial “cost-recovery fee.”
 According to a household survey conducted in 2008, only 33% of respondents who reported being diagnosed with an NCD had medicine for that condition available in their house at the time of the survey.6

 The pharmaceutical company Novartis/Sandoz has introduced a new global initiative, Novartis Access, that offers a basket of 15 medicines for the treatment of NCDs at a reduced price in 30 countries, including Kenya, by 2020.
 Initial rollout of the program began in Kenya in 2016, and additional countries will be added in the coming years.
 The main activity of Novartis Access is the direct sale of reduced price NCD medicines to wholesale purchasers in program countries.
-In Kenya, the basket of medicines focuses on 4 NCDs: cardiovascular disease, diabetes, breast cancer, and respiratory illness.
+In Kenya, the basket of medicines focuses on 4 NCDs: cardiovascular disease, Type 2 diabetes, breast cancer, and respiratory illness.

 Researchers working with Innovations for Poverty Action are conducting a randomized evaluation to study the effects of Novartis Access on the availability and purchase prices of NCD medicines included in the program at health facilities and households in Kenya.